-- Save even more time picking your rental car at the airport.
+- Save even more time picking up your rental car at the airport.
 Choose a company that allows you to drop off your car at a different airport when it’s time to fly back home.

 - Greek carriers flying to Crete are Aegean Airlines and Olympic Air.

-Travel to Crete by ferry
+Travel to Crete by Ferry

 Considered the most traditional way to travel in Greece, it’s a great experience to sail from Athens on an overnight ferry to Crete.

 - The main port is in Heraklion, while the port of Chania is also quite busy in summer.
 As you can do with planes, it’s a good idea to arrive and depart from different ports.

 It includes every detail for a hassle-free experience when driving on the island.
 You can also bookmark it and read it later.

->> These are the main points to remember
+Main points to remember

 - They are ok to drive off-road paths too.
 If you don’t believe me, look at the cars that locals own!
 A 1.3 engine will be more than enough even in the mountains.
-The most popular compact cars are Fiat Panda, Suzuki Celerio, and Hyundai i10.
-Don’t feel they’re too small, unless you have lots of luggage, they aren’t!
+Fiat Panda, Suzuki Celerio, and Hyundai i10 are the most popular compact cars.
+Don’t feel they’re too small unless you have lots of luggage, they aren’t!

 - There’s absolutely no need to rent a 4WD, but of course, it’s thrilling, so if your budget allows, go for it!